Convertible bonds

 = $1,760,000

-Induced conversion
+Induced conversion of a security

 Induced conversion means a conversion transaction in which the issuer of a security incentivizes the holders to convert their held security into another security, generally within a short duration.
-The term is particularly relevant to convertible debt securities.
+This term is particularly relevant to convertible debt securities.

 Sometimes the issuing companies want to encourage an early conversion of their outstanding convertible bonds.
-The prompt conversion is generally aimed at lowering the interest cost or improving the debt to equity ratio of the business.
-Companies try to achieve this by offering to holders some additional consideration known as sweetener.
+A prompt conversion is generally aimed at lowering the interest cost or improving the debt to equity ratio of the business.
+Companies try to achieve this by offering to security holders some additional consideration known as “sweetener”.
 The sweetener is generally given in the form of cash, additional shares of common stock or both.
 The fair value of securities or other consideration given as sweetener is reported as expense of the current period.
 The account name used to record this expense is “debt conversion expense”.

 Suppose, for example, Albania Company has outstanding $500,000 par value bonds convertible into 50,000 shares of $1 par value common stock.
 In order to reduce its interest cost, Albania offers its bondholders an additional cash amounting to $40,000 if they agree to exchange their convertible bonds to common shares.
 Assuming all the bond holders agree and conversion occurs successfully, Albania records the following journal entry: